iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 3 - Stop and Reset Robot

 Immediately stop the robot and cancel any pending actions.
-(Same as pressing the robot's nose.)
+(Same as pressing the stop button in the Root Coding app.)

 <table>
   <tr>